-We used a linear mixed model to compute an ICC from four linear mixed models in which the academic year was a predictor of each of the STRAQ-1 scores and in which participants were modeled as random effects.
-We computed the ICC for Social Thermoregulation, Solitary Thermoregulation, High-Temperature Sensitivity, and Risk Avoidance.
+We used a linear mixed model to compute both ICCs estimates (ICC 2,1 and ICC 3,1) from four linear mixed models in which the academic year was a predictor of each of the STRAQ-1 scores.
+We computed the ICCs estimates for Social Thermoregulation, Solitary Thermoregulation, High-Temperature Sensitivity, and Risk Avoidance.
 We [found/did not find] a significant effect of the academic year on the [xxx subscales and xxx subscales] of the STRAQ-1, b = XX, t(XX) = XX, p = .XXX, d = XX.
-The ICCs were respectively XX, XX, XX, XX.
+The ICCs were respectively XX, XX, XX, XX for agreement (ICC 2,1) and XX, XX, XX, XX for consistency (ICC 3,1).
 The results indicated that [minor/large] changes in the ICCs were induced from the models without the introduction of the academic year variable in the linear mixed models.

 Discussion